tatalitaa/customer-segmentation-analysis/README.md

 # Customer Segmentation Analysis (RFM)

 ## Overview
-This project analyzes e-commerce transaction data to identify high-value customers and support data-driven marketing strategies using RFM (Recency, Frequency, Monetary) segmentation.
+This project analyzes e-commerce transaction data to identify high-value customers and support data-driven marketing strategies using the **RFM (Recency, Frequency, Monetary) model**.

+The goal is to transform raw transaction data into **actionable customer insights** that can improve retention, targeting, and revenue growth.

 ## Business Problem
 Many companies struggle to:
 - Identify their most valuable customers
 - Understand customer purchasing behavior
-- Design effective retention and marketing strategies Without proper segmentation, businesses risk treating all customers the same, leading to inefficient marketing and missed revenue opportunities.
+- Design effective retention and marketing strategies

+Without proper segmentation, businesses risk treating all customers the same, leading to inefficient marketing and missed revenue opportunities.

 ## Objectives